Alejandro Guillier

 Alejandro René Eleodoro Guillier Álvarez (born 5 March 1953) is a Chilean sociologist, television and radio journalist, and independent politician.
-He is a senator of the 2nd District of Antofagasta and was the 2017 presidential candidate of the New Majority.
+He was the senator of the 2nd District of Antofagasta and ran as the 2017 presidential candidate of the New Majority.

 Guillier ran in the New Majority primary for the 2017 election and was the coalition's standard bearer in the 2017 presidential elections to replace term-limited president Michelle Bachelet.
 Among others, he faced former PPD president Ricardo Lagos before the latter's withdrawal from the contest.

 Polling showed him to be competitive against Chile Vamos candidate Sebastián Piñera, although his support slipped in the run up to the election and after a series of splits between the traditional left coalition block.

 Gullier is a freemason and a member of the Valparaíso Parliamentary Lodge since 2014.

+Early life and family

+He was born on 5 March 1953 in La Serena.
+He is the son of Alejandro René Guillier Ossa and María Raquel Álvarez Monterrey.

+He is married to María Cristina Farga and is the father of three children.